scouten/ericscouten.dev/content/2024/iiw38/index.md

 * **Duplicate identity** _(slide 30):_ Perhaps the DID identifier is more important than the name.
 * **Bulk signing** _(slide 31):_ As long as consent is there, authorization of each one is not important.
 * **Social media** _(slide 32):_ No standard exists today.

+Scott Perry approached me afterwards and encourged me to review the [ToIP Issuer Requirements Guide for Governance Frameworks for Verifiable Credentials](https://trustoverip.org/permalink/Issuer-Requirements-Guide-V0.01-2024-01-30.pdf).
+This document provides guidances for several of the thorny questions I raised in the session.